mbkoltai/ExaStoLog/doc/README.md

 init_vals=fcn_statsol_values(init_par_vals); init_error=sum((y_data-init_vals).^2);
 ```

-We define at what % of the original error we want the fitting to stop and what is the step size by which the rates are incremented (by their initial derivatives).
+We define at what % of the original error we want the fitting to stop and with what step size the rates are incremented (by their initial derivatives).
 We then run the fitting function:
 ```MATLAB
 error_thresh=0.1; % what % of initial error to stop?
 step_thresh=[]; % what step # to stop? you can leave this empty